adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 * Be kind and courteous to others
 * Using welcoming and inclusive language
+* Respecting the identity of every community member, including asking for their pronouns if uncertain
 * Being respectful of differing viewpoints and experiences
 * Collaborating with other community members
 * Providing desired assistance and knowledge to other community members